zuokong2006/mtb-psoc6-rtt-example-app/README.md

-# PSoC 6 MCU: PSoC6 RT-Thraed MTB Exampe Application
+# PSoC 6 MCU: PSoC6 RT-Thread MTB Exampe Application

 This is a minimal starter application template for PSoC® 6 MCU devices.